 - All material (including sounds, animations, script writing or special effects) is to be generated within the 24-hour project time period.
 This means no stock/found footage created outside of that time period is to be used.
 No exceptions.
 Music composed outside of the 24-hour window may be utilized provided proper consent is acquired (see rule #11).

 - Each production team is responsible for securing and submitting talent and location release forms for every member of their cast and for all locations and music/sound used.
 These forms will be provided on the event web site.
 The production crew must have the rights to any music used, or use music that is in the public domain.

 - The content of the film is left to the discretion of the participating groups.
 The organizers reserve the right to edit or not to screen any film that they deem inappropriate for the event.

-- Teams agree to not post videos to YouTube, Facebook, or any other public channel until after the public screening on Feburary 17 or they forfeit eligibility for the Judges’ Award and all special awards.
+- Teams agree to not post videos to YouTube, Facebook, or any other public channel until after the public screening at the Global Film festival or they forfeit eligibility for the Judges’ Award and all special awards.